 For body, which is really important, I love the Cane & Austin wipes that are Glycolic Acid in a pad that I wipe all over the body.
 And following that, I use PCA Skin Body Therapy – It resurfaces and hydrates at the same time.
 Or I use, Eminence Honey Dew moisturiser, it’s a little bit daggy but it’s organic and it smells divine.
 It doesn’t leave your skin greasy at all, it penetrates straight away.
 And sometimes just on my legs I will use St Tropez Gradual Moisturiser.

 Sleep is the single most important thing you can do for your skin at night because it is when our skin repairs and rejuvenates.
 I don’t really practice what I preach!
 I only get 6 or 7 hours but I absolutely notice the difference when I get 8 or 9 hours.
 And it’s also about being asleep at the right time of your sleep cycle.
 So it’s good to be asleep by 10pm—which is almost impossible for a lot of people, including me, but that’s the science behind it.
 It’s meant to be the most rejuvenating sleep.

 Photography by Luke Shadbolt X TOMBOY BEAUTY

-Words by Chloe Brinklow.
+Words and creative by Chloe Brinklow.

 Hair and Makeup by Samantha Powell.